 - If you are NOT currently a Sapphire cardholder

-- Have NOT recieved a Sapphire card bonus in the last 48 months
+- Have NOT received a Sapphire card bonus in the last 48 months

-- Have NOT opened moer than 5 cards in the last 24 months
+- Have NOT opened more than 5 cards in the last 24 months

 If you meet the above qualifications, do not delay getting this card.
 For more ideas on what you can use the points for, you can check out 11 ways to use 100,000 Chase Ultimate Rewards Points.

-Starting with the Chase Sapphire Preferred card.
+Starting with the Chase Sapphire Preferred® card.
 This card gives you the best bang for your buck.
 If you don’t currently hold a sapphire product, this is THE card to get RIGHT NOW before this amazing bonus goes away.
-It has a lower annual fee ($95) and is currently offering 100,000 Ultimate Rewards Points after you spend $4,000 in the first 3 months of opening.
-These 100,000 points can be used for up to $1,250 or more in value on travel or pay yourself back purchases.
+It has a lower annual fee ($95) and you can see the current rewards bonus below.

 Now you can also get a $50 hotel credit annually when you book through the Chase Ultimate Rewards Travel Portal, as well as: